 If an absence is unavoidable, the student is responsible for remedial work to master the material or activity missed, as well as for notifying the instructor(s) in a timely, appropriate manner.
+However, the points or credits may not be recouped.
 If a scheduled test is missed, there is no guarantee that it can be rescheduled; this may adversely affect the final course grade.